umbraco/UmbracoDocs/12/umbraco-vendr/core/getting-started/introduction.md

 ## System Requirements

-The minimum requirements for using Vendr are as follows:
+The minimum requirements for using Umbraco Commerce are as follows:

 * Umbraco CMS version 12+
 * SQL Server Database